NEASQC/FinancialApplications/README.md

 This repo is associated with the Financial Applications use case of the Machine Learning & Optimisation group of the NEASQC European project.
 Its primary focus is the development of the Python library *Quantum Quantitative Finance Library* (**QQuantLib**), which encompasses various state-of-the-art quantum algorithms and techniques tailored for the financial industry.
 Many of these contributions were developed within the project framework.
-The **QQuantLib** was programmed using the quantum software stack developed by Eviden myQLM.
+The **QQuantLib** was programmed using the quantum software stack myQLM developed by EVIDEN.

 ## Licence